How Flooring And Furniture Can Complement Each Other

 Protect you flooring

 Whatever flooring and furniture you do choose, ensure you protect the flooring from the furniture itself.
 Place protective mats under desk chairs with wheels and felt pads under furniture legs.
-Rugs are another great option to protect hard flooring from heavy furniture.
+Floor rugs are another great option to protect hard flooring from heavy furniture.
 Enjoy your flooring for longer by using some of the above options to minimise scratching and indentations.

 Lauren's custom furniture advice

-Lauren has an abundance of advice on her podcast (including one of our favourites episodes, How to choose beautiful timber flooring).
+Lauren has an abundance of advice on her informative podcast (including one of our favourites episodes, How to choose beautiful timber flooring).
 In her latest episode, she explores custom furniture.
 How to ask the right questions to ensure you will love the items you design.
 Who will be using the space?
 How will it be used?
 These are also excellent starting points for choosing flooring, by the way!
 She also talks about how important research is in any design decision.
 Being informed will always put you in the best possible position to choose a product you will love for years to come.